hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 experienced Dwarf treasure hunter hoping to make their fortune.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |3 3 2 3 4 1 2 1 8
-Weapons/Armor: Beardlings may be armed with weapons and armor chosen from the Dwarf Warrior equipment list.
+Weapons/Armour: Beardlings may be armed with weapons and armour chosen from the Dwarf Warrior equipment list.